sowomo123/sowomo123.github.io/_posts/2025-02-28myfristblog.md

-specialization-an employee can be a tester or a developer
+specialization-an employee can be a tester or a developer.